lmillar2i2/lmillar2i2/README.md

 - ⚡I like innovation
 - 🌱 Learning

-I'm a professional junior freelancer software engineer.
+I'm a freelancer software engineer.
 I've worked in many projects with multiple language and goals.
 The two last years i've develop Django apps.
 I like the fullstack roadmap.
 I keep learning to improve my abilities.

 ## Some Skills: